dwheelerau/dalmations/README.md

 XXXX *et al*:DIO:XXXXX

 ## Requirements
+This software has been tested on Ubuntu 14.04 and 16.06.
 This scripts are writen in pure python and only require python 2.7 installed on the machine.
+The software should also run on Mac and windows computers (using cygwin) as long as python 2.7 is installed (but this has not been tested).

 ## Installation
 Create a base directory and clone the repo into.